jfr3000/drip/README.md

     cd drip
     npm install

-### Android
+## for Android

-#### 3.1 Android Studio
+### 3.1 Android Studio

 Install [Android Studio](https://developer.android.com/studio/) - you'll need it to install some dependencies.

-#### 3.2 More requirements from Android Studio
+### 3.2 More requirements from Android Studio

 Open Android Studio and click on "Open an existing Android Studio project".
 Navigate to the drip repository you cloned and double click the android folder.
 It detects, downloads and cofigures requirements that might be missing, like the NDK and CMake to build the native code part of the project.
 Also see the [nodejs-mobile repository](https://github.com/janeasystems/nodejs-mobile) for the necessary prerequisites for your system.

-#### 3.3 Run the app on Android
+### 3.3 Run the app on Android

 Either start a [virtual device in Android Studio](https://developer.android.com/studio/run/emulator) or [set your physical device like your Android phone up](https://developer.android.com/training/basics/firstapp/running-app) to run the app.

-1. Open a terminal and run
+i.
+Open a terminal and run

     npm run android

-2. To see logging output, run the following command in another tab:
+ii.
+To see logging output, run the following command in another tab:

     npm run log

-3. Run the following command and select enable hot reloading (see https://facebook.github.io/react-native/docs/debugging.html):
+iii.
+Run the following command and select enable hot reloading (see https://facebook.github.io/react-native/docs/debugging.html):

     adb shell input keyevent 82

-4. We recommend installing an [ESLint plugin in your editor](https://eslint.org/docs/user-guide/integrations#editors).
+iv.
+We recommend installing an [ESLint plugin in your editor](https://eslint.org/docs/user-guide/integrations#editors).
 There's an `.eslintrc` file in this project which will be used by the plugin to check your code for style errors and potential bugs.

-### iOS
+## for iOS

-#### 4.1 Install Cocoapods
+### 4.1 Install Cocoapods

 "CocoaPods manages library dependencies for your Xcode projects"

     sudo gem install cocoapods

-#### 4.2 Run app on iOS
+### 4.2 Run app on iOS

 Minimum system requirements to run iOS app are as follows:

 - MacOS 10.15.7 for Mac users
 - Xcode 12.3 (command line tools only might be enough)

-1. Install XCode dependencies by running the following command from the root project directory:
+i.
+Install XCode dependencies by running the following command from the root project directory:

     cd ios && pod install && cd ..

-2. To run app either open drip workspace ('drip.xcworkspace' file) with XCode and run "Build" or run the following command:
+ii.
+To run app either open drip workspace ('drip.xcworkspace' file) with XCode and run "Build" or run the following command:

     npm run ios

-3. If you are building the app with XCode make sure you are running this as well:
+iii.
+If you are building the app with XCode make sure you are running this as well:

     npm start

 ### Troubleshooting